 Now that we’ve explored the advantages of trunk based development vs feature branch methods, let’s talk about the type of projects that it suits most.

-Does TBD Fit All Product Development Projects?
+Does TBD Fit All Solution Development Projects?

 Given the obvious benefits of trunk based development, should you discard other methods altogether?
 Well, it depends.
 In fact, the tried-and-true GitFlow method may be more justified in some cases.